vnetcon/lcap-platform/README.md

 3. __Web Devlopment:__ Create REST API with SQL and build your web app against it.
 5. __Report development:__ Configure your reporting tool connection to Drill and start report creation.
 (Before this you need to configure database connections (Oracle, SQL Serveer etc.) to drill).

-More detailed instructions can be found in wiki pages.
+More detailed instructions can be found in wiki pages (comming soon).
 Below is a picture of the folder structure after extracting the zip.